-La Jolla Heroines: Mary Livingston Beebe curates experiences for UC San Diego students to live with art
+La Jolla Heroines: Mary Livingstone Beebe curates experiences for UC San Diego students to live with art

 The director of the university’s Stuart Collection will retire Dec.
 31 after 40 years.